 Yearbooks are annual publications intended to provide the reader with updates to the law that have occurred over the course of the past year.
 Arbitration law yearbooks may contain articles on new developments in the law of international arbitration, case notes or texts of arbitral decisions, new legislation and treaties, and other information.

-One of the most prominent publications, the International Council for Commercial Arbitration’s Yearbook: Commercial Arbitration is available both in print and by online subscription through Kluwer Arbitration.
+One of the most prominent publications, the International Council for Commercial Arbitration’s Yearbook: Commercial Arbitration, is available both in print and by online subscription through Kluwer Arbitration.
 It includes information on arbitral awards from the International Chamber of Commerce and several other arbitral institutions, as well as ad hoc awards made under UNCITRAL rules.
-The Yearbook on International Arbitration is a relatively new publication covering recent trends in international commercial arbitration, as well as sports controversies and investor-state conflicts.
+The Yearbook on International Arbitration and ADR is a relatively new publication covering recent trends in international commercial arbitration, as well as sports controversies and investor-state conflicts.
+Available in print and on HeinOnline.
 The AAA Yearbook on Arbitration and the Law, published by the American Arbitration Association, focuses primarily on United States arbitration and national laws but also covers international arbitration topics.

-Yearbooks dealing with international law in general may also contain information on international arbitration.
-These can be found in print or in a variety of commercial databases, including Lexis Advance, Westlaw, and HeinOnline.
+Yearbooks dealing with international law in general also may contain information on international arbitration.
+These can be found in print or in a variety of commercial databases, including Lexis, Westlaw, and HeinOnline.

-Scholarly journal articles on international commercial arbitration can be found using commercial databases and indexes, such as Westlaw, Lexis Advance, HeinOnline, and the Index to Foreign Legal Periodicals.
-There are a number of journals dealing specifically with arbitration.
+Scholarly journal articles on international commercial arbitration can be found using commercial databases and indexes, such as Lexis, Westlaw, HeinOnline, and the Index to Foreign Legal Periodicals.
+There are several journals dealing specifically with arbitration.
 The following are a few examples.